medicalid/medicalid.github.io/faq.md

     <div class="faq-entry">
       <h4 id="preventing_lockscreen_widget_disappearing">Q4: The lock screen widget disappears after some time</h4>
-      <p>As a first step, we recommend to restart the lock screen widget.
+      <p>As a first step, we recommend restarting the lock screen widget.
 Open the app from the app launcher, tap on the top right side 3 dots icon and select "Settings", then "Lock screen".
 Finally, tap twice on the <em>Enable</em> switch button.
 This action will force a restart of the lock screen widget.</p>

       <p>Once the lock screen widget is restored, please check you are not using an antivirus, a task killer, or memory optimization app.
-If so, please whistelist Medical ID or disable your antivirus, task killer, or memory optimization app.</p>
+If so, please whitelist Medical ID or disable your antivirus, task killer, or memory optimization app.</p>

       <p>If the issue is still present, please look at your device specific features.
 Some manufacturers include an additional battery-saving feature to Android.
 By default, such a software customization automatically stops apps under conditions (e.g. after 3 days on Samsung devices).
 Hopefully, the feature can be disabled for a given app.</p>